The karat scale used to describe gold alloys is based on mass per... | Pearson+ Channels

 The karat scale used to describe gold alloys is based on

-mass percentages. (a) If an alloy is formed that is 50 mol%

-silver and 50 mol% gold, what is the karat number of the
+mass percentages. (b) If an alloy is formed that is 50 mol% copper and 50 mol% gold, what is the karat number of the alloy?
+What is

 Relevant Solution